The Climate Safe Homes pilot supported healthy indoor temperatures for households on low incomes through energy upgrades.

 CSH 043 Geraldine and Michael 2024

-Eighty per cent of participants reported maintained or improved health after receiving their energy upgrades, with notable gains in mobility, sleep and ability to perform daily activities.
+Eighty per cent of participants reported maintained or improved health after receiving their energy upgrades.

 Learn more